Anas-RI/alx-system_engineering-devops/0x02-shell_redirections/README.md

 9-duplicate_last_line			Duplicate the last line of the file iacta 10-no_more_js				Remove all .js files
-11-directories				Counts directories and subdirs in cwd
+11-directories				Counts directories and subdirs in cwd 12-newest_files				Display the 10 newest files in cwd